stanfordpython/python-handouts/installing-python.md

 # Installing Python

+*Note: There are some lingering bugs in this installing guide.
+Most of the instructions are still good-to-go, but be aware this document is a work in progress.*

 In CS41, you'll be writing lots of Python code!
 Therefore, it's important that you get your development environment ready-to-go as soon as possible.

 ## Short Version